zach-wolf/zach-wolf.github.io/_posts/2020-05-11-dunnhumby-eda.md

 <img src="{{ site.url }}{{ site.baseurl}}/images/dunnhumby/retention.png" alt="">

 Here we can see that after the initial 4-month window, the retention rate was consistently around 70% for the remainder of the dataset.
-Since we know that this is a dataset comprised of frequent shoppers, it makes sense that we would see a good and steady retention rate.
+Since we know that this is a dataset comprised of frequent shoppers, it makes sense that we would see a good and steady retention rate amongst them.

 ## Takeaways

 Because this is a dataset of frequent shoppers, I found that there weren’t any useful insights when it came to new customer acquisition.
-I found that there was a steady retention rate around 70%, but this is also most likely due to the fact that the data only reflects frequent shoppers.
+I found that there was a steady retention rate around 70%, but this is also most likely driven by the fact that the data only reflects frequent shoppers.

 Over the timeframe of the dataset, I found that weekly revenue increased, the average revenue per basket increased, and the number of weekly customers increased.